HealthBioscienceIDEAS/aic2023-workshop/docs/dmri-preproc.md

 We are ready to run eddy!
 Please refer to <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy> for all the details

-However, eddy takes a long time to run (about 40 minutes either on the VM or a MacBook Pro), so we've run it for a few subjects already.
-The outputs can be found in `~/oasis/diffusion/processed_sourcedata`.
+However, eddy takes a long time to run (about 40 minutes either on the VM or on a MacBook Pro), so we've run it for a few subjects already.
+The outputs can be found in `~/data/diffusionMRI/processed_sourcedata`.
 You can copy the directory `participant_ID/eddy/` in the folder of the participant you are currently processing to continue running the next steps.
 The file that we need is `*_eddy_corrected.nii.gz` .

 As eddy creates a lot of output files, it can be good practice to create a separate directory to store the outputs so we keep things more organized, as done in the `processed_sourcedata` directory.